The Funky Frets Jamulus Server

-There are two servers located in Northern New Jersey on two very popular cloud server providers, super close to one of the Internet backbones and they are very low latency.
-There are named Funky Frets and Funky Frets Two - very creative names if I don't say myself.
+This server is located in Northern New Jersey on cloud server providers, super close to one of the Internet backbones and they are typically very low latency.
+There are named Funky Frets and Funky Frets Two — very creative name(s) if I don't say myself.

 Connection to a Jamulus Server

-Select a Funky Frets server.
-Funky Frets and Funky Frets Two will be the most available with the lowest ping times.
+Select the Funky Frets Two server.
+Funky Frets Two will be the most available with the lowest ping times.
 The Funky Frets East server and the Jamulus client where on the same computer at my home and that is why it's 1ms.
 The "ping" times are all relative to a Northeast, USA connection.